carolxmgao/home/index.md

 ## Welcome to my homepage

-You can use the [editor on GitHub](https://github.com/carolxmgao/carolgao.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 I am a senior at Smith College majoring in quantitative economics and mathematics.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown